faventuriny/DTS-DogBarber-Shop/README.md

 # DTS-DogBarberShop-ServerSide

-## The firest time you download the project run the following commands:
+## The first time you download the project run the following commands:

 Run `dotnet tool install --global dotnet-ef`